inssein/inssein.com/content/blog/web-development-reducing-barriers-to-entry/index.md

 The introduction of The Odin Project starts off with pre-requisites, specifically around your development environment, and they give you 3 choices:

-1. Setup a virtual machine on your current computer
+1. Setup a virtual machine on your current computer.
-2. Dual boot windows / linux
+2. Dual boot windows / linux.
-3. Use Windows 10 WSL (Side note: WSL 2 is awesome!)
+3. Use Windows 10 WSL (Side note: WSL 2 is awesome!).

 For a lot of folks who just wanted to try out web development, those are some daunting steps to go through.
 They wanted to learn web development, but they are about to spend a few days figuring out whether they can even get past the pre-requisites.
 There could be many arguments made that this is necessary to go through, as it gets harder from here, but I personally disagree.
 As I mentioned earlier, what got me hooked into web development was changing a few things in an html file, reloading, and seeing things appear on a screen.
 How do we get folks into that, with the lowest barrier to entry?

-## Lowering the barrier to entry
+## Lowering the Barrier to Entry

 The lowest barrier to entry in my mind is access to a web browser.
 This allows someone to participate from a library, or if they have access to a computer without admin privileges.